listening in relationships skill emotionally supportive partner communication

 Why Listening Is the Most Underrated Relationship Skill

-In a world full of voices clamoring to be heard, the greatest gift we can offer is silence and being presence.
+In a world full of voices clamoring to be heard, the greatest gift we can offer yourself is silence and being presence.
 Not the silence that holds back, but the silence that welcomes.
 The silence that makes space.
 The silence that softly says, “I hear you.”

-In many relationships, people search for the right thing to say, but often, the most powerful gesture is simply to listen with the full weight of our attention.
+In many relationships, people search for the right thing to say, but most often, the most powerful gesture is simply to listen with the full weight of our attention.

-Listening in relationships is the water to a plant, quiet, constant, and life-sustaining.
+Listening in relationships is the water to a plant, quiet, constant and life-sustaining.
 Yet, it remains one of the most underrated and overlooked relational skills.
 Why?
-Because real listening is hard.
-It requires us to pause our assumptions, ego, and instinct to fix.
-But when we do, the results are transformative.

 The Quiet Power of Deep Listening